Tame class field theory over local fields: Tame class group and motivic cohomology

 \subsection{A functorial property of Gysin map}

-One knows that the Gysin homomorphism commutes with the pull-back homomorphism on motivic cohomology in a transverse square.
+Let $k$ be a field containing $\kappa$.
+One knows that the Gysin homomorphism commutes with the pull-back maps on motivic cohomology in a transverse square.
 But we need to know the relation between these two homomorphisms when the square is not Cartesian.
 We consider a special case of this situation in this subsection.